 TANF Reauthorization.
 The County will support the reauthorization of the Temporary Assistance for Needy Families (TANF) program which is critical to the provision of income support and other services to low-income families in the County.
-The program is due for reauthorization in 2013.
+The program may be reauthorization in 2014.
 The County supports great TANF flexibility and increased funding particularly block grants that reflect current purchasing power and index future funding.

 Farm Bill Reauthorization.
-The County will advocate for full funding for the Supplemental Nutrition Assistance Program, or CalFresh, which provides food subsidies to some if the neediest residents in the County.
-The County will also advocate for program improvements, including simplification of eligibility that could serve to expand enrollment to those who need the nutritional assistance.
+The County will advocate for no further reductions in funding for the Supplemental Nutrition Assistance Program, or CalFresh, which provides food subsidies to some if the neediest residents in the County.
+The County will also advocate for program improvements, including simplification of eligibility that could serve to expand enrollment to those who need the nutritional assistance, and will oppose onerous additions to eligibility requirements.

 The County will advocate for increased funding for invasive pest exclusion and pest prevention programs, an issue of interest to the County's Agriculture, Weights and Measures Commissioner.

-The County will also support elements of the Farm Bill that invest in public health and nutrition education, particularly providing health school foods.
+The County will also support elements of the Farm Bill that invest in public health and nutrition education, particularly providing health school foods, as well as those that support, promote and advance emerging young independent farmers, next generation farmers, farmers' markets, and urban gardens.

 Housing.
-The County supports affordable housing programs, including the Community Development Block Grant, HOME, Emergency Shelter Grants (ESG), Housing Opportunities for People with AIDS (HOPWA) and Sustainable Communities among others.
+The County supports current funding levels for affordable housing programs, including the Community Development Block Grant, HOME, Emergency Shelter Grants (ESG), Housing Opportunities for People with AIDS (HOPWA), and Sustainable Communities among others.